alexferreiradev/alexferreiradev.github.io/blog/articles/3-test-libraries.md

 MM

+plan 2
     review
         Choose your public
             to remove backgrounds unnecessary
         change the intro to get attention
             resolve a problem
             expose the problem
             expose a solution to a problem
         change the name of sections
             to get attention
             to make consistent
             to make sense
             link each section each other
         Put some image
+    sections after review
+        titlle
+        intro
+            when occour the problem
+            the problem
+            the solution
+        problem
+            create a unit test isolating the dependencies Softwares without tests unit
+        want
+            Softwares stables
+            deliver stable features
+            o
+        what I have
+            how to create a test
+            how to create isolate test
+            how to test diferents scenarios
+        my public
+            dev pleno Java
+                quer se tornar senior
+                softwares com baixa cobertura de codigo